Keyman Developer Server

 - Test keyboards in a browser on your computer, including simulation of mobile devices and touch keyboards

 - Test lexical models in a browser on your computer

 - Test keyboards, lexical models and packages on mobile devices

 - Share keyboards, lexical models and packages to mobile devices and other users

-Keyman Developer Server is new in Keyman Developer 15, and replaces the old Web Test feature.
+Keyman Developer Server was added in Keyman Developer 15, and replaces the old web Test feature.

 Installation and Startup

 Keyman Developer Server is always installed as a part of Keyman Developer.